Browinee/github_search_infiniteScroll/README.md

 the input value for 500ms.

 When users scroll too quickly and reach rate limit, it would popup a modal to present the error message and says "Please wait a moment".
-After one minute, this app would automatically re-search failure request again.
+After one minute, if user scrolls again, it works.

 ## Feature